cogtoolslab/photodraw_cogsci2021/stimuli/README.md

 ## To appear after running `download_data.py`:

 ### `/photodraw32_stims`
 Contains all photo-cue stimuli for the 32 categories used in the `photodraw2x2` experiment.
+All 32 stimuli per category can be viewed in a single file in `photodraw_cogsci2021/gallery/photodraw2x2_stims_gallery`.

 ### `/photodraw_stims`
 Contains all photo-cue stimuli for the `kiddraw` experiment.